ibm-cloud-architecture/refarch-eda/docs-mk/concepts/integration/index.md

 description: Working notes for agile integration reference architecture
 ---

+Updated 06/18/2022

 Event driven architecture is a complement of the overall integration reference architecture as [presented in IBM Cloud architecture center](https://www.ibm.com/cloud/architecture/architectures/modern-integration/overview).

-In this note we want to summarize some of the important aspects of agile integration and how some of the technologies delivered as part of IBM Cloud Pak for Integration are used when doing application modernization with event-driven microservice.
+In this note, we want to summarize some of the important aspects of agile integration and how some of the technologies delivered as part of IBM Cloud Pak for Integration are used when doing application modernization with event-driven microservice.
 Some of our labs and reference implementation code, use API management, MQ and APP Connect.

-First let do a quick review of the major concept for agile integration.
+First let do a quick review of the major concepts for agile integration.

 ## Agile integration concepts